Use of estimates and judgement in preparation of the annual accounts

 Changes in accounting estimates are entered in the period when the changes occur.
 If the changes also apply to future periods, the effect is distributed over the current and future periods and appears in the current note.

-The Group assess, at each reporting date, whether there are any indications that an asset may be impaired.
+The Group assess, at each reporting date, whether there are any indications that the ships may be impaired.
 Impairment is only made if carrying amount is higher than the asset’s recoverable amount.
-Value in use is calculated based on estimated future cash flows.
+Fair value is calculated based on observable market values.
 Estimating future cash flows will always be subject to uncertainty.
 Any changes in the required rate of return and the assessment of counterparty risk will also affect the value.

 Remaining useful life is estimated on the date of the presentation of accounts.
 The useful life of the assets and the method of depreciation are evaluated yearly.
 See note 7 for additional details.